 Salaries in Portugal vary depending on the industry, level of experience, and location.
 The average gross wage in Portugal was around €1,400 per month in 2020.

-However, the average salary and annual salaries are higher in the technology sector and international corporations.
+However, the average salary and annual salaries are higher in tech jobs — as the IT and software industries are thriving in Portugal — and in international corporations.
 An average wage in Information Technology might be around €2,700 a month, and an average salary as a banker might be around €2,990 a month.

-An average annual salary in a major city like Lisbon and Porto tends to be higher than in other parts of the country, but the cost of living in Portugal is low compared to other Western European countries.
+An average annual salary in a major city such as Lisbon or Porto tends to be higher than in other parts of the country, and the cost of living in Portugal is low compared to other Western European countries.

 What’s the minimum wage in Portugal?

-Some of the best-paying jobs in Portugal’s job market include:
+Some of the best-paying jobs in the Portuguese job market include:

 - Management: Managing Directors, IT Directors, and CEOs can expect a handsome salary in Portugal.

-- Information technology: Portugal has a growing tech industry with high demand for software engineers, data analysts, and cybersecurity professionals.
+- Information technology: Portugal has a growing tech industry with high demand for software engineers, mobile test engineers, data analysts, and cybersecurity professionals.

 - Finance: Lisbon is home to many international banks and financial institutions, creating job opportunities for well-paid finance professionals.